Avergrove/avergroves-learning-notes/docs/music/music.md

 I always wanted to play a saxophone except... wow, it's pricey! $1.2k?
 Seriously?

 Anyway, I saw an ukulele store, and was like, sure, let's start with an ukulele, that sounds fun!
-That storekeeper was really friendly, he quickly taught me the four basic chords: C, F, G, A. Great!
+That storekeeper was really friendly, he quickly taught me the four basic chords: C, F, G, A. Fantastic!

 I had no idea what happened, but I did have fun.
 Except there was one problem.